 Alex Ross has been the music critic at the New Yorker since 1996.
 From 1992 to 1996, he worked as a music critic for the New York Times.
 His first book, The Rest is Noise: Listening to the Twentieth Century (Farrar, Straus, and Giroux, 2007), won a National Book Critics Circle Award and the Guardian First Book Award, and was a finalist for the Pulitzer Prize in general non-fiction.
 His second book, the essay collection Listen to This (Farrar, Straus, and Giroux, 2010), won an ASCAP-Deems Taylor Award for music writing.
 He is completing a book entitled Wagnerism: Art in the Shadow of Music, a study of Wagner’s influence on literature and the arts.
 Ross was named a MacArthur Fellow in 2008.
 He has also received the Belmont Prize for Contemporary Music in Munich, an Arts and Letters Award from the American Academy of Arts and Letters, and a Guggenheim Fellowship.
 Ross writes a blog with the same title of his award-winning book, The Rest is Noise.

-Rubin Institute benefactor, Stephen Rubin, is a longtime publishing executive, most recently, as the President and Publisher of Henry Holt & Co.
-During his tenure at Holt, which he joined in 2009, the company’s many notable books included the bestselling autobiography of Elton John, Me, the memoir of Edward Snowden, the 2.5 million runaway bestseller Fire and Fury by Michael Wolff, the historic Killing series by Bill O’Reilly with more than 17 million copies in print, the novels of two-time Booker Award winner Hilary Mantel, Being Mortal by Atul Gawande, Elizabeth Kolbert’s Pulitzer Prize winning The Sixth Extinction, the memoirs and diaries of Andy Cohen, and The Vanity Fair Diaries by Tina Brown.
+Rubin Institute benefactor, Stephen Rubin, is a longtime publishing executive, most recently, as the President and Publisher of Henry Holt.
+During his decade-long tenure there, the company’s many notable books included the bestselling autobiography of Elton John, Me, the memoir of Edward Snowden, the 2.5 million runaway bestseller Fire and Fury by Michael Wolff, the historic Killing series by Bill O’Reilly with more than 17 million copies in print, the novels of two-time Booker Award winner Hilary Mantel, Being Mortal by Atul Gawande, Elizabeth Kolbert’s Pulitzer Prize winning The Sixth Extinction, the memoirs and diaries of Andy Cohen, and The Vanity Fair Diaries by Tina Brown.
 Rubin resigned from Holt in early 2020 and is currently a consulting publisher for Simon and Schuster.

 Rubin began his almost three-decade-long career in book publishing as executive editor at Bantam Books in 1984, rising to publisher of adult trade at Bantam.
 During his distinguished career, he has held many posts, most notably with various iterations of Doubleday, starting in 1990, with a three-year stint in London as chairman and CEO of Bantam Doubleday Dell, and continuing through 2009.